lumen-rsg/gesture-control/README.md

 ## Separation of concerns

-The vision module answers:
+The Vision module answers:

 > What does the camera see?

 and:

-> What gesture did the neural network recognize?
+> Which gesture is present?

-The hand tracker answers:
+The hand mapping pipeline answers:

 > Where is the hand?

-The controller answers:
+The Controller answers:

 > What should the computer do?

-The dashboard answers:
+The Dashboard answers:

 > What is the system doing right now?

+Each responsibility is implemented independently.

 ---

-## Minimal coupling

-Vision and Controller communicate through a versioned binary protocol.

-The vision module does not depend on the controller implementation, and the controller does not depend on the internal implementation of the vision pipeline.

-The vision implementation can therefore be replaced without changing the controller, provided that the IPC protocol remains compatible.

----

 ## Independent gesture and position pipelines

-Gesture classification and hand position tracking are deliberately separated.
+Gesture recognition and hand position calculation are deliberately separated.

 ```text
                  Camera